phone icon

 Lawyers

-Medical malpractice is the third leading cause of death in the United States (after heart disease and cancer).
-Unlike heart disease and cancer, medical malpractice is completely preventable.
+Medical malpractice is the third leading cause of death in the United States (after heart disease and cancer), according to Johns Hopkins University.
+Unlike heart disease and cancer, medical malpractice is entirely preventable.
 Independent research estimates that up to 440,000 Americans die from preventable hospital errors annually.

 At Powers and Santola, our medical malpractice lawyers have decades of experience recovering top settlements and verdicts for victims of medical negligence.
-Five of our attorneys have been repeatedly recognized by their peers in The Best Lawyers in America© for their excellence as medical malpractice lawyers.
-Three have earned recognition as Medical Malpractice Lawyer of the Year.
+Four of our attorneys have been repeatedly recognized by their peers in The Best Lawyers in America for their excellence as medical malpractice lawyers.
+Two have earned recognition as Medical Malpractice Lawyer of the Year.

 We will evaluate your case for free.
 Contact our Upstate New York medical malpractice attorneys today at our offices in Albany, Syracuse, and Rochester by phone or through our online form.